Maha Bishuba Sankranti

 The festival is celebrated with visits to Shiva, Shakti or Hanuman temples.
 People take baths in rivers or major pilgrimage centers.
 Communities participate in mela (fairs), participate in traditional dance or acrobatic performances.
-Feasts and special drinks such as a chilled sweet mango-milk-yoghurt-coconut drink called pana is shared, a tradition that partly is the source of this festival's name.
+Feasts and special drinks such as a chilled wood apple-milk-yoghurt-coconut drink called pana is shared, a tradition that partly is the source of this festival's name.

 Pana Sankranti is related to new year festivals in South and Southeast Asian solar New Year as observed by Hindus and Buddhists elsewhere such as Vaisakhi (north and central India, Nepal), Bohag Bihu (Assam), Pohela Boishakh (Bengal), Puthandu (Tamil Nadu) etc.